Most Important Google Analytics Reports For WordPress Site

 User Flow Report

-Check the Users Flow report.
-The Users Flow report is a graphical representation of the paths users took through your site, from the source, through the various pages, and where along their paths they exited your site.
+Check the Users Flow report is the most Important Google Analytics Reports.
+It provides a graphical representation of the paths users took through your site, from the source, through the various pages, and where along their paths they exited your site.
 The Users Flow report lets you compare volumes of traffic from different sources, examine traffic patterns through your site, and troubleshoot the efficacy of your site.
 Analytics provides a number of specialized flow reports.

 - Behavior Flow– The Behavior Flow report visualizes the path users traveled from one Page or Event to the next.